Requirements for Emailing Proposed Orders

 While proposed orders must be submitted as the last page of the electronically filed motion or

-submitted as an attachment to the electronically filed motion, proposed orders must also be e-mailed in an editable word processing format, preferably WordPerfect or Microsoft Word, to the appropriate District Judge or Magistrate Judge.
+submitted as an attachment to the electronically filed motion, proposed orders must also be e-mailed in an editable word processing format, preferably Microsoft Word, to the appropriate District Judge or Magistrate Judge.